 Great Houses of the Blackwater Valley

 A hidden treasure’ is how many visitors have described Cappoquin House and Gardens.
 Blink and you may easily miss the the driveway, which flows unceremoniously from the pavement to meander up the hillside to the beautiful Georgian house.
 The high vantage point of the House, situated on the prominent site of a medieval Fitzgerald Castle, offers stunning views across Cappoquin and beyond to the river Blackwater.
 The entrance to Capoquin House is via the yard, where visitors are met by the current owner, Sir Charles Keane whose family have lived here since 1735.
-The recitals at Cappoquin House have become a tradition in our programme and we are looking forward seeing you there again.
+The recitals at Cappoquin House have become a tradition in the BVOF programme and we are looking forward seeing you there again.

 The gardens at Tourin House extend over 2 hectares and include a walled garden.
 A fine collection of camellias, rhododendrons, magnolias and rare mature trees including a Champion London Plane Tree, give beautiful displays of colour.
 Lovely walks along the paths lead to Tourin Quay and a pond with duck and other wild life.
 The House and Gardens are situated about 5km from Cappoquin and the heritage town of Lismore in Co.
 Waterford.
 Overlooking the River Blackwater, the main house was built in 1840 in the then fashionable Italianate style and the original historic 16th-century tower house can still be seen from the garden.

 Dromana House is a true gem, perched on a rocky outcrop overlooking the strikingly beautiful, unspoilt river Blackwater.
 It is surrounded by a 600 acre privately owned estate with numerous woodland and garden walks.
 Several interesting historic follies are also to be seen throughout the grounds including an ancient outer fortification, boathouse and slipway down to the river.
-This period property has been lovingly maintained by its owners whose family have lived on this location since 1200, the present owner being the 21st generation.
+This period property has been lovingly maintained by its owners whose family have lived on this location since 1200, the present owner being the 21st generation. www.dromanahouse.com

-River Boat Tours of the River Blackwater
+River Boat Tours of the River Blackwater, Villierstown

 The Waterford Crystal Experience

 The House of Waterford Crystal opens the door to more than 200 years of crystal manufacturing.
-Come and be a part of the story as you witness craftsmen making crystal stemware, giftware and masterpieces before your very eyes.
+Be a part of the story as you witness craftsmen making crystal stemware, giftware and masterpieces before your very eyes.
 From the heat, noise and fire of the blowing room to the exquisite skills of cutting and engraving, a guided tour immerses you in the time-honoured processes behind the creation of each sparkling piece of crystal.

-Jameson Distillery Visit & Guided Tour
+Jameson Distillery Visit & Guided Tour, Midleton

 Visit the workplace of Jameson to see for yourself where it all happens.
-Today, every drop of Jameson Whiskey enjoyed worldwide is produced here, amid the lush fields of southern Ireland.
-We like a life full of simple pleasures, and believe us, there’s not much more simple or more pleasurable than enjoying the world’s best Irish whiskey at source.
+Today, every drop of Jameson Whiskey enjoyed worldwide is produced at the Jameson Distillery in Midleton, amid the lush fields of East Cork.
+It i s often said that life is full of simple pleasures, and there’s not much more simple or more pleasurable than enjoying the world’s best Irish whiskey at source.

-Spike Island Tour (Cobh)
+Spike Island Tour, Cobh

-In the last 1300 years Spike Island has been host to a 6th century Monastery, a 24 acre Fortress, the largest convict depot in the world in Victorian times and centuries of island homes.
+In the last 1,300 years Spike Island has been host to a 6th century Monastery, a 24 acre fortress, the largest convict depot in the world in Victorian times and centuries of island homes.
 The island’s rich history has included monks and monasteries, rioters and redcoats, captains and convicts and sinners and saints.

 Fota Wildlife Park

-is one of Ireland’s top ten visitor attractions and a perfect place to visit for people of all ages.
+One of Ireland’s top ten visitor attractions and a perfect place to visit for people of all ages.
 The park is not like an ordinary zoo with more than 70 species of exotic wildlife in open spaces.
 Animals include ostriches, giraffes, kangaroos, zebras and antelope.
 Most of the animals who inhabit the island are allowed to roam throughout more than 202,000 square metres (50 acres) of mature grassland, with the exception of the cheetahs and other predators, which have fenced enclosures.
 Ring-tailed lemurs, wallabies and other animals freely roam the park.

-Fota Island Resorts Golf Club
+Fota Island Resort Golf Club